 Job Growth Trend

-The U.S. Bureau of Labor Statistics predicts that employment opportunities for medical transcriptionists will decline by about 3 percent over the next decade.
+The U.S. Bureau of Labor Statistics predicts that employment opportunities for medical transcriptionists will decline by 7 percent over the next decade.
 While the health care industry is expected to grow, advances in technology will likely improve worker productivity, which means that fewer transcriptionists will be needed to do the work.

 Denise Dayton is a a freelance writer who specializes in business, education and technology.
 She has written for eHow.com, Library Journal, The Searcher, Bureau of Education and Research, and corporate clients.